jtkovacs/jtkovacs.github.io/REFS/TOCS/modeling_TOC.md

 ## Entity-relationship diagrams

 All ERDs capture the entities in a system, along with their attributes and interrelationships; enhanced ERDs include superclasses and subclasses.

+### ERDs for databases

 Per Dybka (2014), there are many notation styles:

 - **Crow's foot**
 - **Martin**